kovetskiy/manul/README.md

 ![madness](https://cloud.githubusercontent.com/assets/8445924/10410421/ccca8b24-6f30-11e5-9952-9e5be5c4d792.png)

-Manul is the vendoring utility for Golang programs.
+Manul is a vendoring utility for Golang programs.

-## What the reason for yet another utility?
+## What's the reason for yet another utility?

-Because all other vendor utilities sucks by following reasons:
+Because all other vendor utilities suffer from the following:

-- Some wraps `go` binary and spoof `GOPATH` env variable.
+- Some wrap the `go` binary and spoof the `GOPATH` env variable.
-    You will have non-go-gettable project and additional software is required in order to *compile and run* project;
+    You will have a non-go-gettable project which needs additional software in order to *compile and run*;

-- Some copy source code of dependencies into the vendor directory:
+- Some copy the source code of dependencies into the vendor directory:
-    * It will be nearly impossible to find anything ussing GitHub Search, because you will get many false-positive results;
+    * It will be nearly impossible to find anything using GitHub Search, because you will get many false-positive results;
     * Updating dependencies will require manual intervention and commiting a lot of modified lines straight into the main repo;